willjgriff/llm-pluralism-web/README.md

 ## Response selection

-Each session receives 6 responses selected using a three-pool stratified strategy that balances validation quality with topic relevance.
+Each participant receives 6 responses selected from `questions_ordered.json` based on their questionnaire profile.

-**Relevance weighting** — each response is weighted by how relevant it is to the participant's value profile.
-Relevance is the absolute axis score for the axis that response's question belongs to.
-A participant with a strong economic score (abs = 4) will see more economic axis responses than technology axis responses (abs = 1).

-Cultural and religious values responses (questions 7, 8, 9) are excluded from the relevance-weighted pools because their AI bridging scores are artificially inflated.
-The Religious and Secularist personas were excluded from those calculations, making those responses appear more pluralistic than they may actually be.
-They remain eligible for the random pool.

-**Pool 1 — 2 highest bridging score responses** from the participant's relevant response set.
-These are responses where the AI evaluation found the highest pluralistic acceptability across value-diverse personas.
-Showing these to human participants tests whether humans agree with the AI evaluation's assessment of what constitutes a genuinely bridging response.

-**Pool 2 — 2 highest discriminativeness responses** from the relevant response set not already selected.
-These are responses where AI personas disagreed most sharply, they had high standard deviation across persona scores.
-Showing these to human participants tests whether human value groups disagree in the same direction that AI personas disagree, which is the core validation question.

-**Pool 3 — 2 random responses** from all remaining unseen responses across all axes.
-This ensures the full response set is eventually covered and prevents systematic bias toward only high-scoring responses.
+**Profile determination** — the participant's 8 questionnaire answers are reduced to four axis scores (economic, identity, technology, society).
+The dominant axis by absolute score becomes their primary axis.
+Scores below 2 on all axes are treated as centrist.

+**For non-centrist participants**, 2 responses are drawn from each of two pre-ranked lists for their primary axis: one ordered by bridging score (responses with highest pluralistic acceptability across personas) and one ordered by discriminativeness (responses where personas disagreed most sharply).
+The top 6 items from each list are weighted 5, 4, 3, 2, 1, 1 for sampling.
+The candidate pool expands beyond the top 6 if needed to satisfy the enforcement constraints below.
+Then 2 more at random are selected.

+**For centrist participants**, all responses are drawn from the global pool directly at random.

+The selection always enforces:
+- exactly 6 responses per batch
+- no repeated question IDs
-A model diversity constraint ensures all three evaluated models (Claude 3.5 Haiku, GPT-4.1 Mini, Grok 4 Fast) are represented across the 6 responses, giving participants a basis for comparison across models on the results page.
+- exactly 2 responses per model (Claude 3.5 Haiku, GPT-4.1 Mini, Grok 4 Fast)

-When a participant requests more than 6 responses the same three-pool strategy is applied to the remaining unseen responses using the participant's stored axis scores.
+When a participant requests more responses, the same process applies while excluding already-seen question IDs.

-Bridging scores and discriminativeness values are precomputed from the llm-pluralism evaluation pipeline and stored in `backend/app/data/question_score_discriminated.json`.
+Bridging scores and discriminated (std) values are precomputed from the llm-pluralism evaluation pipeline and stored in `questions_ordered.json`.

 ---